Admissions

 Fulfillment of these requirements does not guarantee admission; it simply makes a student eligible for consideration.
 All students must meet the above requirements.
 The MFA program does not accept non-matriculated students.

-Step 1: To apply to our MFA program, please submit an online application through the Graduate Admissions office.
-Your application essay will be included here.
+To apply to our MFA program, please submit an online application through the Graduate Admissions office.
+You will include your application essay, writing sample, and optional teaching statement there.

 Please note:

-All applicants who apply by the priority deadline of March 15 will be automatically considered for merit scholarships, including the Queens College Foundation Master’s Scholarship, the Long Scholarship, and the Johnson Scholarship.
+All applicants who apply by the priority deadline of March 15 will be automatically considered for merit scholarships, including the Queens College Master’s Scholarship and several offered by the QC Foundation

 Applicants can also apply for teaching fellowships.